 - Sign and date the form.

 - Mail the completed form to the address at the top of the form.
 We highly recommend sending it via certified mail.

-IUOE 302 is the designated union for public employees working for local governments, public utilities, colleges, and school districts in Washington such as Clover Park Technical College, Bates Technical College, Clover Park Technical College, City of Seattle, Lakehaven Utility District, Metropolitan Park District of Tacoma, King County Hospital Districts 1 & 2, City of Sumner, City of Buckley, Tacoma School District, Sumner School District, North Thurston School District, Dieringer School District, and Puyallup School District.
+International Union of Operating Engineers (IUOE) 302 is the designated union representing 14,000 public employees working for local governments, public utilities, colleges, and school districts in Washington such as Clover Park Technical College, Bates Technical College, Clover Park Technical College, City of Seattle, Lakehaven Utility District, Metropolitan Park District of Tacoma, King County Hospital Districts 1 & 2, City of Sumner, City of Buckley, Tacoma School District, Sumner School District, North Thurston School District, Dieringer School District, and Puyallup School District.